GuillaumeJasmin/react-resources-store/README.md

 ## `useRequest()`

-useRequest is use to get data and keep your component up to date with data from store.
+useRequest is used to get data and keep your component up to date with data from store.

 `useLazyRequest(requestParams, options)`